SpectraLogic/ds3_net_sdk/README.md

    Name: SpectraLogic .NET SDK (or any other resource name)

-   Paste the snippet below into the Source field:
+   Paste the url below into the Source field:

    `https://api.bintray.com/nuget/spectralogic/ds3_net`
 3. Make sure you have enabled the new source by using the checkbox in the available sources list.